rsdomingues/cloud_blueprint/README.md

 To provide a simple to use and maintain environment we will use the Google Kubernets Engine (GKE) with Istio to have a full microservices chassi to build upon.

-## Blue/Green and Canary Deployments with Google Cloud, Istio

-### Blue/Green diagram
+### Deployment strategy
 ![Blueprint deployment](./blue-green.png)

-Follow this guide to implement a blue/green deployment strategy using Google Cloud targeting a polyglot application deployed to an GKE Cluster using Helm.
+Blue/Green deployment strategy using Google Cloud targeting a polyglot application deployed to an GKE Cluster.
 Istio is used to shape traffic to different versions of the same microservice giving full control on what your users see and controlling the flow of releases throughout the pipeline.

 ### Useful links